Paying Your Insurance Premium Monthly

-If your company is a startup or new venture, we ask for a down payment of 20% of your premium from the get-go, followed by nine monthly payments.
-If you miss making a payment (which can happen to anyone), you are provided with a 30-day grace period to catch up without a lapse in your coverage.
+If your company is a startup or new venture, we ask for a down payment as low as 20% of your premium from the get-go, followed by nine monthly payments.
+If you miss making a payment (which can happen to anyone), you are given a 30-day grace period to catch up without triggering a lapse in your coverage.

 There’s also the convenience factor.
 For instance, if you have a commercial general liability insurance policy that costs $450 per year and you pay $37.50 for it each month, you can automate those payments through your bank account.

 Paying Your Insurance Premium Annually

-For starters, there’s the peace of mind knowing you’re covered for 12 months and don’t need to worry about paying for your policy or missing a payment.
-On the other hand, if you miss a monthly payment, you’ll likely incur a late payment fee.
+For starters, there’s the peace of mind knowing you’re covered for 12 months until your policy comes due for renewal, and you don’t need to worry about paying for your policy or missing a payment.
+On the other hand, you might incur a late payment fee if you miss a monthly payment.

 Making the Right Decision That Suits Your Budget

 By paying your premium as one lump sum and avoiding monthly financing fees, determine how much you’ll save.
 For instance, if paying annually will save you a few hundred dollars, and paying upfront won’t cause any financial strain, it may be the best way to go.